tylervalentine/mirrulations/docs/regulations.md

  * **Dockets**

-Within each single docket there exists a description for the specific docket that is stored as a Json.
+Within each single docket there exists a description for the specific docket that is stored as a JSON.
 EAch docket has its specific set of attributes that varies based on the specific Agency posting the docket.

 * **Documents**